Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ### Save Loaded

-The `Esca.EMP_SaveLoaded` trigger happens when the player creates a new game or loads a save.
-Note that this does not happen when a save is first created or loaded (i.e. it won't trigger at 6:00 AM on the first day of a gameplay session).
+The `Esca.EMP_SaveLoaded` trigger happens when the player creates a new game or loads a saved game.

 Below is an example of a trigger action that logs the local player's name whenever a save is loaded.